pajazi/event-planner/README.md

 pnpm dev
 ```

-Next, run the JSON server:
+Next, in a separate terminal, run the JSON server:

 ```bash
 npm run server